magillos/Cable/README.md

 # Cable
-PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime.
+PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum. sample rate, latency offset setting, services restart and more.
-It features side-by-side and graph style connections manager (uses Python Jack Client so will not list Pipewire items), pw-top and latency test tabs.
+It features side-by-side and graph style connections manager (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.

 If you wonder what Latency Offset option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).

 To run, clone repository and start with `python Cable.py`.
-You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6 and jack_delay (or jack-example-tools) installed.
+You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools) and pyalsaaudio installed.

 Various packages are also available in [releases](https://github.com/magillos/Cable/releases).